robOcity/ai-course/outline.md

-2.  **Logical Agents Searching for Solutions**
-    1. Motivation:  Introducing search algorithms and how to improve their efficiency by minimizing a cost function.
-    2. Preparation
-        1. Read Chapter 3 - Problem Solving by Searching
-    2. Project: Surviving in Wumpus World

 3.  **Playing Adversarial Games**
     1. Motivation:  Applying search algorithms to well known games such as chess, backgammon and cards.
     2. Preparation